 Cruciate Care Knee Brace

-A non-rigid knee brace designed for dogs who suffer from a torn ACL (anterior or cranial cruciate ligament), strains or sprains of the canine knee, back leg limping or fatigue, arthritis, post-operative support and stabilization, or when knee immobilization is needed.
+A non-rigid dog knee brace designed for dogs who suffer from torn ACLs / CCLs, strains or sprains of the canine knee, back leg limping, fatigue or arthritis.
+Also great for pre / post-operative support and general knee immobilization and stabilization.

-A Torn ACL is the Most Common Dog Injury
+Designed to Support a Torn ACL / CCL: the Most Common Dog Injury

-A torn ACL requires rest, immobilization, and often surgery for repair.
-The Cruciate Care Knee Brace acts as a CCL brace or ACL brace for dogs and offers therapeutic support and stabilization before and after surgery.
-It is also useful in cases when surgery is not necessary or feasible.
-Immobilization of the knee and leg promotes reduced pain and inflammation and support during healing.
-In 60% of cases, a dog with a torn ACL will later injure the other knee.
-It is our hope that by stabilizing the injured knee as well as balancing the dog’s back and hip areas, further injury can be reduced.
+A torn ACL / CCL requires rest, immobilization and often surgery for repair.
+The Cruciate Care Dog Knee Brace offers therapeutic support and stabilization before and after surgery as well as in cases when surgery is not necessary or feasible.
+Immobilization of the knee reduces pain and inflammation and supports mobility during healing.
+In 60% of cases, a dog with a torn ACL will later injure the other knee; using this brace to stabilize the injured knee while balancing the back and hip areas can help reduce further injury.

-A Soft Knee Brace, Highly Adjustable, and Appropriate for Dogs of All Ages
+Soft, Highly Adjustable and Appropriate for Dogs of All Ages

 Indications for Use

-- ACL tear (anterior or cranial cruciate ligament, CCL) of the knee
+- ACL / CCL tear (anterior or cranial cruciate ligament) of the knee

 - Strain or sprain of the knee joint